How Faculty Can Craft a Research Story for Promotion and Tenure

 2. A unique approach: How do you investigate the questions you are asking?
 What makes your approach unique?

-3. A valuable contribution: What does your research add to ongoing conversations in your field or discipline?
-How does it advance the conversation in your communities?
+3. A valuable contribution: What does your research add to ongoing conversations in your field?
+How does it advance those conversations?

 4. Possibilities: How does your research open up the possibility for future conversations or projects?